 10. On the Water – All Around

 This is Minnesota, after all – the land of 10,000+ lakes – so what better way to capture the beauty of Central MN than from a boat?
-Within the St. Cloud area, there are many lakes that are begging for a photo op.
+Within the St. Cloud area, there are many lakes (oh yeah, and that big thing called the Mississippi River) that are begging for a photo op.
 Here are a few stunning locations that are within minutes of St. Cloud: